e2eSolutionArchitect/IT-Project-Management/release-management/notes.md

 --------------
 - Visual timeline for dependency and start and end times for each activity
-  - Who is doing what, when, and why? with approval from leads (Build Lead/Ops lead/Sol Arc/Release Lead)
+  - Who is doing what, when, and why?
+With approval from leads (Build Lead/Ops Lead/Sol Arc/Release Lead)
 - Detail the activity of each component
-- - detail sub-activity with clarification from the build team about the required timeline.
+- - Detail sub-activity with clarification from the build team about the required timeline.
   - Cost approval if needed
 - Sign-off from build leads on the timeline, dependency, complete deployment activities, primary and secondary deployment person